slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang

+> *'Friendship marks a life even more deeply than love.
+Love risks degenerating into obsession, friendship is never anything but sharing.' -- Elie Wiesel*
 -->